risk-first/website/menagerie/Coordination-Risk.md

 #### Bitcoin

-Finally, [Bitcoin (BTC)](https://en.wikipedia.org/wiki/Bitcoin) is a write-only [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger), where agents _compete_ to mine BTC, but also at the same time record transactions on the ledger.
+Finally, [Bitcoin (BTC)](https://en.wikipedia.org/wiki/Bitcoin) is a write-only [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger), where agents _compete_ to mine BTC (a **UI** style organisation), but also at the same time record transactions on the ledger.
 BTC is also `AP`, in a similar way to Git.
 But new changes can only be appended if you have the latest version of the ledger.
 If you append to an out-of-date ledger, your work will be lost.

 Because it's based on outright competition, if someone beats you to completing a mining task, then your work is wasted.
 So, there is  _huge_ [Coordination Risk](Coordination-Risk).

-For this reason, BTC agents [coordinate](Coordination-Risk) into [mining consortia](https://en.bitcoin.it/wiki/Comparison_of_mining_pools), so they can avoid working on the same tasks at the same time.
-But this in itself is a problem, because the whole _point_ of BTC is that it's competitive, and no one entity has control.
+For this reason, BTC agents [coordinate](Coordination-Risk) into [mining consortia](https://en.bitcoin.it/wiki/Comparison_of_mining_pools), so they can avoid working on the same tasks at the same time, turning it into a **CI**-type organisation.

+This in itself is a problem, because the whole _point_ of BTC is that it's competitive, and no one entity has control.
 So, mining pools  tend to stop growing before they reach 50% of the BTC network's processing power.
 Taking control would be [politically disastrous](https://www.reddit.com/r/Bitcoin/comments/5fe9vz/in_the_last_24hrs_three_mining_pools_have_control/) and confidence in the currency (such as there is) would likely be lost.

 ## Communication Is For Coordination

 ![Coordination Risk - Mitigated by Software Tools](images/generated/risks/coordination/coordination-risk-2.png)

-So, now we have a fundamental limit on how much [Coordination Risk](Coordination-Risk) we can mitigate.
-And, just as there are plenty of ways to mitigate [Coordination Risk](Coordination-Risk) within teams of people, organisations or living organisms, so it's the case in software.
+CAP theory gives us a fundamental limit on how much [Coordination Risk](Coordination-Risk) we can mitigate.
+We've looked at different organisational structures used to manage [Coordination Risk](Coordination-Risk) within teams of people, organisations or living organisms, so it's the case in software.

-Earlier in this section, we questioned whether [Coordination Risk](Coordination-Risk) was just another type of [Communication Risk](Communication-Risk).
+At the start of this section, we questioned whether [Coordination Risk](Coordination-Risk) was just another type of [Communication Risk](Communication-Risk).
 However, it should be clear after looking at the examples of competition, cellular life and Vroom and Yetton's Model that this is exactly _backwards_:

 - Most single-celled life has no need for communication: it simply competes for the available resources.
 If it lacks anything it needs, it dies.
 - There are _no_ lines of communication on the **UI** decision-type.
 It's only when we want to avoid competition, by sharing resources and working towards common goals that we need to communicate.